 What’s more, where older generations thought discussing mental health issues at work was taboo, millennials and Gen Z are more open about their struggles.

-As managing director of a real estate firm CBRE’s global workplace solutions, Karen Ellzey has an inside perspective on this topic.
+As executive managing director of a real estate firm CBRE’s global workplace solutions, Karen Ellzey has an inside perspective on this topic.

 “I was talking to a client at a technology company about this concept of posting codes of conduct,” Ellzey said.
 “We started brainstorming and said, ‘Why don’t we call it codes of caring, so that you’re reinforcing the culture?’
 That says this is an organization and a culture that cares about you.
 And we want to care about each other.
 It’s really important to do that.”